scipy-conference/scipy_proceedings/papers/daily/gain.rst

 IPython [Per07]_ provides an enhanced interactive Python shell as well as an architecture for interactive parallel computing.
-IPython supports practically all models of parallelism but more importantly in an interactive way.
+IPython supports practically all models of parallelism but, more importantly, in an interactive way.
 For instance, a single interactive Python shell could be controlling a parallel program running on a supercomputer.
 This is done by having a Python engine running on a remote machine which is able to receive Python commands.